dr-jts/postgis-patterns/postgis-patterns.md

 # PostGIS Patterns

-A collection of interesting PostGIS patterns / solutions / problems.
+A compendium of useful PostGIS problems, patterns, and solutions.

 ## Index
 * [Query - Point in Polygon](postgis-patterns-query.md#query---point-in-polygon)